Visualization of the strain-induced topological phase transition in a quasi-one-dimensional superconductor TaSe3

 The strain magnitude as a function of screw angles (Fig.~\refer{Strain}{d}) was measured by the commercial strain gauges (Fig.~\refer{Strain}{c}, KYOWA KFGS-1N-120-C1-11) at room temperature.
-We carefully adjusted the screws and platforms to ensure the initial status of the device is the same for the strain-dependent ARPES measurements and the strain gauge measurements.
-Before the strain gauge measurements, the heights of the fours screws and the bridges were equally tunned to ensure a flat platform.
-Meanwhile, the displacements between the center of the sample platform and its contact positions with the bridges were carefully monitored, so that a zero net strain was ensured before attaching the strain gauges.
-We have conducted several strain measurements on different devices and obtained similar results.
-By fitting the data with a polynomial function (the red curve in Fig.~\refer{Strain}{d}), we can then estimate the strain magnitude \IS{} controlled in the ARPES measurements by interpolating at the corresponding screw angles.
+For both the strain gauge measurements and the strain-dependent ARPES measurements, we always carefully adjusted the screws and platforms to ensure the initial conditions of the devices were identical within error bars: before the measurements, the heights of the fours screws and the bridges were equally adjusted to ensure a flat platform; meanwhile, the displacements between the center of the sample platform and its contact positions with the bridges were carefully monitored, so that a zero net strain was ensured before attaching the strain gauges or mounting samples.
+We have conducted several strain gauge measurements on different devices and obtained similar results (two of them are shown in Fig.~\refer{Strain}{d}).
+By fitting the data with a polynomial function (the red curve in Fig.~\refer{Strain}{d}), we can then estimate the strain magnitude \IS{} controlled during the ARPES measurements by interpolating at the corresponding screw angles.
 We also measured the displacements as a function of the strain, as shown in Supplementary Fig.~\zref{StrainDeviceFig}d.
-Comparing to the large strain in our experiments, we ignore the thermal contraction which is typically \wave{} 0.2\%~\cite{Ricco_Nat.Commun.91_2018}, an order of magnitude smaller than our maximum strain.
-The error bars for the strain magnitude in the ARPES measurements shown in Figs.~\refer{Strain}{d,v} (smaller than the marker size in Fig.~\refer{Strain}{d}) were estimated according to the uncertainty of screw angles controlled \IS{}.
+Comparing to the large strain in our experiments (\wave{} 2.4\%), we ignore the thermal contraction which is typically \wave{} -0.2\% according to our thermal-strain simulations.
+The error bars for the strain magnitude controlled in the ARPES measurements were estimated in accordance with the uncertainty of screw angles and shown in Figs.~\refer{Strain}{d,v} (smaller than the marker size in Fig.~\refer{Strain}{d}).